Vaccines for COVID-19 – your questions answered

 Who will receive a third dose of the vaccine?

-People over 12 who had severely suppressed immune systems at the time of their first and second doses of the vaccine can get a third dose.
+People who had severely suppressed immune systems at the time of their first and second doses of the vaccine may be offered a third dose.
+It's recommended that this is given at least eight weeks after the second dose.

-Based on the guidance put out by the JCVI, the British Society of Rheumatology (BSR) has recommended that that most people who were taking the following treatments during the time of their first two doses, be offered a third dose of the vaccine:
+Based on the guidance put out by the JCVI, the British Society of Rheumatology (BSR) has recommended that most people who were taking the following treatments during the time of their first two doses should be offered a third dose of the vaccine:

 This does not include the DMARDs sulfasalazine or hydroxychloroquine.